 If the event happens near you, it's likely that your passion for helping others will make you want to act quickly.
 Before you start, here are a couple of things to consider:

-- Is it safe to intervene?
-The health and safety of Scouts must always be priority.
+Is it safe to intervene?
+The health and safety of Scouts must always be a priority.
 Never go to a conflict or disaster area on your own.
 Always coordinate with local authorities and assess the risks first.

-- Have you asked what is needed?
+Have you asked what is needed?
 Check to see what your National Scout Organization (NSO) is doing.
-Even the most well intended help can cause or aggravate stressful situations in a crisis, if not well coordinated.
+Even the most well-intended help can cause or aggravate stressful situations in a crisis, if not well coordinated.
 Your NSO will know what you can do to support, what supplies are needed, what they can store and distribute, and what is culturally appropriate.

 If it's safe and you've identified the needs you can help with, then it's time to make a plan for how to get involved with your Scouts, such as running a fundraiser or providing requested aid (ex. clean-up after a hurricane, collecting warm clothes for refugees, translating resources, sorting and packing supplies for a partner organisation, etc.).

 How to help during a humanitarian crisis, from anywhere:

 Learn the Basics: Understanding basic standards for humanitarian action and how they align with Scouting’s values will help you ensure your contributions are ethical, fair, and helpful.
 Get started by taking a look at thissimpleinfographic.

 Be Prepared: It’s our motto for good reason!
 Be prepared to respond and help if a disaster occurs near you.
 This quick reference guide provides some tips on what you can do as an individual, Scout Unit and NSO to be prepared for a crisis.
 Preparedness at all levels helps save lives, minimise damage and enhance disaster response operations.